 With respect to “high touch,” we understand the importance of having loved ones nearby to aid healing.
 So, family members are allowed in a patient’s room at all times.

-The 25,000-square-foot CCU has a family waiting area that contains a family lounge, kitchenette and consultation room.
+The 25,000-square-foot Critical Care Center has a family waiting area that contains a family lounge, kitchenette and consultation room.
 Nursing stations are located between every two rooms.
-The CCU also includes a Clinical Integration Center — a behind-the-scenes concept that serves a critical function in improving interaction and communication on behalf of our patients.
+The Critical Care Center also includes a Clinical Integration Center — a behind-the-scenes concept that serves a critical function in improving interaction and communication on behalf of our patients.
 The CIC is made up of flexible works spaces that support multidisciplinary care, bringing clinicians from various fields together in support of the patient.
 Nurses, doctors, pharmacists, social workers and discharge planners have a place to share information and aid in decision making ensuring a more holistic approach to patient care with the best possible outcomes.

 Focused on Healing